-The centrepiece of the museum is a collection of more than 1,000 ancient stone relief funerary blocks excavated nearby.
-Their display forms a natural barrier at the heart of the simple, rectilinear building, separating the public galleries from the more private restoration spaces.
-Visitors will be able to glimpse the work of the archaeologists and researchers through its mosaic of stone and light, and the flexible display framework allows the reliefs to be easily reconfigured and used as an active tool for learning.
+Raised atop a podium, the museum provides a sense of restrained civic and architectural monumentality at the entrance to the city.
+The building incorporates galleries for permanent and temporary exhibitions, a multimedia education centre, auditorium, restaurant and library, as well as research, restoration and storage facilities.
+The centrepiece of the museum is a ‘Lapidary Wall’, which forms a natural barrier at the heart of the museum, separating the public galleries from the more private restoration spaces.
+Visitors are able to glimpse the work of the archaeologists and researchers through its mosaic of stone and light, and the flexible display framework allows the reliefs to be easily reconfigured and used as an active tool for learning.